brs-holding/ai-app/README.md

-# Adorable
+# AI APP

-Open-source version of **Lovable** - an AI agent that can make websites and apps through a chat interface.
+This is a fork of [Adorable](https://github.com/freestyle-sh/adorable) - an AI agent that can make websites and apps through a chat interface.

+## Key Changes in this Fork

+- Uses OpenRouter.ai instead of direct Anthropic API access
+- Simplified setup with updated environment variables

 ## Features